 For small business owners, HR can seem a scary prospect.
-You’re likely keen to get the basics sorted, but when you’ve got limited time and money to deal with aspects such as employing new workers, onboarding them effectively and setting up payroll, it may seem easier to let them fall by the wayside.
+You’re likely keen to get the basics sorted, but when you’ve got limited time and money to deal with aspects such as recruitment, onboarding and setting up payroll, it may seem easier to let them fall by the wayside.

 However, a cohesive and streamlined HR system is an essential part of any successful business.
 Not only does it help you to adhere to employment laws (and avoid tribunal claims!), but it will ensure your employees feel valued and cared for, helping to improve retention, output and overall company performance.